amzn/style-dictionary/docs/formats.md

 ### Format configuration

 Formats can take configuration to make them more flexible.
-This allows you to re-use the same format multiple times with different configuration or to allow the format to use data not defined in the tokens themselves.
-To configure a format add extra attributes on the file object in your configuration like following:
+This allows you to re-use the same format multiple times with different configurations or to allow the format to use data not defined in the tokens themselves.
+To configure a format, add extra attributes on the file object in your configuration like the following:
 ```json
 {
   "source": ["properties/**/*.json"],